daniarmas/postgres-conector/README.md

 A library for connecting to and querying PostgreSQL databases.

+This package for the moment only adds an abstraction layer to the [postgres](https://link-url-here.org) package, on which it is based, so you don't have to build the sql query manually.

 ## Features

 TODO: List what your package can do.
 Maybe include images, gifs, or videos.